This chapter discusses query rewrite in Oracle, and contains:

 SELECT t.calendar_month_desc, SUM(s.amount_sold) FROM sales s, times t WHERE s.time_id = t.time_id GROUP BY t.calendar_month_desc;

-In the absence of the previous materialized view and query rewrite feature, Oracle will have to access the
+In the absence of the previous materialized view and query rewrite feature, Oracle Database must access the

 sales table directly and compute the sum of the amount sold to return the results.
 This involves reading many million rows from the